| +Home | Museum | Wanted | Specs | Previous | Next |

 BASIC programming environment, an alphanumeric CRT display, a thermal dot

-matrix printer, and a magnetic tape drive.
-The machine is implemented using
+matrix printer, and a magnetic tape drive, making the machine a complete

-a general-purpose LSI microprocessor along with a number of LSI
+a general-purpose Large-Scale Integration(LSI) microprocessor along with a number of LSI

 support chips.
-Base RAM memory was 16K-bytes, which is enough for writing
+Base RAM is 16K-bytes, which is enough for writing

 reasonably good sized programs, implemented with eight 16Kx1 dynamic RAM chips.